GautamRaj-12/obsidian-git-sync/fastapi-exploration/05_query_parameters.md

 			return {"id":id,"limit":limit,"published":published}
 	```

-	- When we go to the URL (Not specifying the query paramaeters): `http://127.0.0.1:8000/blog/14`
+	- When we go to the URL (Not specifying the query parameters): `http://127.0.0.1:8000/blog/14`
 	- Output:
 	  ![image](images/image-5.png)
 	  - It shows error as in the function we have defined query parameters, but in the URL we are not sending any.
 	  - So by default the query parameters are required.
-	  - When we go to the URL (Not specifying the query paramaeters): `http://127.0.0.1:8000/blog/14?limit=10&published=false`
+	  - When we go to the URL (Specifying the query parameters): `http://127.0.0.1:8000/blog/14?limit=10&published=false`
 	  - Output:
 		 ![image](images/image-6.png)
-		- *If we omit either of the two parameters, there will be an error*
+		- *If we omit either of the two parameters, there will be an error as both are required.*
+		- One thing to notice again: